Skip to main content

 • Indicate a quantity (the number of x-rays, for example) in the field on the claim specifically for this purpose.
 If the claim does not have this field, please list each item on a separate line.

-• Be sure to enter the treating dentist’s license number or National Provider Identifier (NPI).
+• Be sure to enter the treating dentist’s license number or National Provider Identifier number (NPI).
 If you enter two NPIs (one for the treating dentist and another for the billing entity), please verify that they are both valid.

 Use these tips for clear, complete paper claims that will move smoothly through our system.